ptt_view - PTT raw and textual decoder

 Warning: the filter is applied to a group of events for performance issue, so the count is not always exact.
 You can have up to 3 more events than requested.

-microseconds and before end
+start microseconds and before end microseconds.

 The syntax -Z :end or -Z start: